 Do you enjoy conducting research?
 Are you computer-savvy and organized?
-Do you like working one-on-one with people?
-You should pursue a Bachelor of Science degree in Information Science at the University of North Texas.
+If so, you should pursue a Bachelor of Science degree in Information Science at the University of North Texas.

-Our bachelor’s degree program is the portal to a master’s degree, which is necessary for most librarian positions.
+Our bachelorís degree program is the portal to a masterís degree, which is necessary for most librarian positions.
 While pursuing your degree, you will hone the skills required to:

 A key component of the program is its flexibility.
-Course work is offered in a variety of formats – onsite, online and blended – so you can better balance classes with full-time or part-time employment.
-You can also choose from a wide range of minors, which often become an area of specialization for graduate study.
-A minor in a technological field makes you more marketable to a variety of information agencies upon graduation.
+Course work is offered in onsite, online and blended formats so you can balance classes with full-time or part-time employment.
+You can also choose from a wide range of minors, which often become a specialization for graduate study.
+A minor in a technological field makes you more marketable to information agencies.

-The college is constantly evolving to meet the fast-changing needs and the technological advances associated with information-retrieval services and instructional technologies.
+The College of Information is constantly evolving to meet the fast-changing needs and the technological advances associated with information-retrieval services and instructional technologies.
 Its accolades include:

-It is also a member of the iSchools organization, a collection of information schools dedicated to advancing the information field and that share a fundamental interest in the relationship among information, people and technology.
-This partnership opens many opportunities for you to be trained in research by world renowned scholars.
+The college is also a member of the iSchools organization, a collection of information schools dedicated to advancing the information field and that share a fundamental interest in the relationship among information, people and technology.
+This partnership opens many opportunities for you to be trained by world renowned scholars.

-The department’s membership in the Web-based Information Science Education (WISE) Consortium provides students a wide array of special topics courses, broadening their educational experience.
+The Department of Library and Information Sciencesí membership in the Web-based Information Science Education (WISE) Consortium provides students an array of special topics courses, broadening their educational experience.

-You will need to achieve sophomore status with a cumulative GPA of 2.5 before becoming an Information Science major.
+You will need to achieve sophomore status with a cumulative 2.5 GPA before becoming an Information Science major.
 The necessary course work includes:

-The information sciences courses will provide an overview of information professions, information organization, and information access and retrieval.
+The information science courses will provide an overview of information professions, information organization, and information access and retrieval.
 Practicum and field experience are available.

 In your junior year, take the SAT or the ACT and have your scores sent to UNT.